elaguila626/100-Days-of-Python-AngelaYu/README.md

 - <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day23">Day 23</a>: Capstone Project: The Turtle Crossing
 - <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day24">Day 24</a>: Files, Directories, and Paths.
 - <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day25">Day 25</a>: Working with CSV data and the Pandas Library.
-- <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day25">Day 26</a>: List Comprehension
+- <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day26">Day 26</a>: List Comprehension
  and the NATO alphabet
+- <a href="https://github.com/elaguila626/100-Days-of-Python-AngelaYu/tree/main/Day27">Day 27</a>: Tkinter, *args, **kwargs and Creating GUI Programs